junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 # [262](#page-262)
 {:.no_toc}

 THE THIRD STAGE OF LABOR begins when the baby has been born and lasts until the placenta (afterbirth) comes out.
 Usually, the placenta comes out by itself 5 minutes to an hour after the baby.
 In the meantime, care for the baby.
-If there is a lot of bleeding (see p.
-265) or if the placenta does not come out within 1 hour, seek medical help.
+If there is a lot of bleeding (see [page 265](#page-265)) or if the placenta does not come out within 1 hour, seek medical help.

 # CARE OF THE BABY AT BIRTH